 You and your significant other moved in together, but things don’t seem as exciting as they used to be.
 Since you’re now with each other all the time, wooing each other may not be as high a priority.
 After all, now your partner accepts you day in and day out, sweats and all.
 Sound familiar?
-But, there’s good news — there are many ways to keep romance alive when living together.
+But, there are many ways to be romantic even when you live together.
 Of course, it’ll require some effort on both your parts, but it’ll be well worth it versus thinking your relationship no longer has a spark.
 It likely still does — it’s just been hiding.

-1. Communicate During The Day (Or From The Next Room)
+1. Communicate With Your Partner During The Day (Or From The Next Room)

 “It’s essential to continue making an effort because it’s easy to get stuck in the rut of the daily routine,” Erika Martinez, Psy.D., a Miami-based licensed psychologist, tells Bustle.
 “That has a tendency to make people feel like they’ve lost the emotional connection with each other that brought them together in the first place.
 When couples no longer feel connected, it leads to other issues snowballing — like infidelity, resentment, miscommunication about kids, finances, etc.”

 Leave each other “I love you!” reminders.
-You can leave each other notes, and in surprise locations like your partner’s wallet, by the bathroom sink, or on their car windshield or inside the car, make your partner’s favorite meal for dinner, and still bring home flowers — no occasion needed.
+You can leave each other notes, and in surprise locations like your partner’s wallet, by the bathroom sink, or on their car windshield or inside the car.
+You can also make your partner’s favorite meal for dinner or bring home flowers — no occasion needed.
 The possibilities are endless.

-“I feel that the best way to keep the spark alive is making an effort to keep a little spontaneity happening, which can show up in different ways,” says Martinez.
-“A surprised romantic date at a fine restaurant, a quick weekend getaway to a place neither person has been to, a cooked meal or a crossed off to-do item for your SO when you know they're busy, random love notes or texts, or even a surprise photo session of the two of you (boudoir photo shoots are very sexy!) — basically, anything that keeps you trying and doing new things together, just as you did in the early stages of dating.
+“[Make] an effort to keep a little spontaneity happening, which can show up in different ways,” says Martinez.
+“A surprise romantic date at a fine restaurant, a quick weekend getaway to a place neither person has been to, a cooked meal or a crossed off to-do item for your significant other when you know they're busy, random love notes or texts, or even a surprise photo session of the two of you ... basically, anything that keeps you trying and doing new things together, just as you did in the early stages of dating.
 It's not so much what you do, but that you're considerate and appreciative of each other and make time to be together.”
-I couldn’t agree more.

 4. Go Out Together

-Yep, in this day and age, it’s so easy to stay in and turn on the TV.
-This is OK sometimes, but if you’re guilty of doing this more than anything else — it’s easy, after all! — and you and your partner actually used to leave the house and do things, then turn off the TV and get back out there.
+It’s so easy to stay in and turn on the TV.
+This is OK sometimes, but if you’re guilty of doing this more than anything else and you and your partner actually used to leave the house and do things, then turn off the TV and get back out there.
 “It takes work to keep the romance alive and the couple has to make a conscious decision to put this work in,” says Yosef.
 “Schedule regular date nights that do not include your couch or PJs.”

 5. Dress Up

-Similar to what Yosef says above, dress up sometimes (even if you’re staying in).
+Similar to what Yosef mentions, dress up sometimes (even if you’re staying in).
 Yes, yoga pants are the comfiest things ever, and you may love living in your favorite worn-out tee-shirt, but think back to when you first started dating.
 You took time to dress up and make an effort for your partner, and it’s nice to do so again sometimes.
-Believe me, I’m in the jeans-and-tee-shirts-24/7-please camp, but even I agree that some variety’s great!

 6. Compliment Each Other